RachelAyaka/fa22-cse110-lab4/expose/javascript/part2.md

 15. == does the type conversion of the operands before comparing. === compares the two values and the data types of the operands.
 16. look at part2-question16.js
+17. The result would to return a new array of [2, 4, 6].
+First, we look at the function modifyArray.
+A new empty array of newArr is created.
+Then, we use the function doSomething to pass in each number in the array, [1, 2, 3], and get an intgeter that is the double of the number.
+Then, each number is pushed to the newArr one by one.
+After all the numbers in the array has been iterated, modifyArray function returns the value of newArr, [2, 4, 6].
+18.